 Six Questions to Ask When Considering Investing in Foreign Real Estate

-- Does the country you’re dealing with allow property to be held and titled in the name of your IRA?
+- Does the country you’re dealing with allow property in your IRA?
 Do they require you to establish a corporation or LLC in that country to hold the property?

 - What is the social / political / ecological environment in the country you are considering?
 These may be the most critical findings you seek that can positively or negatively affect the success of your investment.